segovia94/frontend-starter/README.md

 Gulp configuration can be customized to a local environment by creating a `gulp-config--custom.yml` file.
 Any custom config specific to a local setup can be placed in here and it will not be committed to Git.

 Default configuration is found in `gulp-config.yml`.
 You can copy out config you want to change into your custom file.

+### Gulp Tasks

+There are 4 main gulp tasks you should be aware of.
+Just add `gulp` before each task like `$ gulp help`.

+1. **Help** - Displays a list of all the available tasks with a brief discription of each
+2. **Default** - Generate the entire site and start watching for changes to live reload in the browser
+3. **Compile** - Generate the entire site with all assets such as css and js
+4. **Validate** - Validate CSS and JS by linting

+`$ gulp` is the one most often used and is the same as `$ gulp default`

 ### Using Gulp with PHPStorm